 Welcome to the Environmental Humanities Graduate Program at the University of Utah.

-Our master’s program prepares students for careers in environmental leadership or for further training in academic and professional fields.
-Founded in 2005, our program enjoys a strong national and international reputation.
+Welcome to the University of Utah’s Environmental Humanities Graduate Program.
+Our master’s program prepares students for careers as environmental leaders and thinkers.
+Founded in 2005, EH enjoys a strong national and international reputation.

-Environmental Humanities is fundamentally interdisplinary.
-Our program is well connected within the University of Utah, giving students the opportunity to learn, think, and create with faculty across a range of disciplines.
-We also have strong connections to museums, field stations, and publishing houses to give students practical experience.
-Our students and alumni are engaged in a variety of projects and experiences.
+Environmental Humanities is fundamentally interdisciplinary.
+Fortunately, our program is well connected across the University of Utah, giving students opportunities to learn and create with faculty across many disciplines.
+We also have strong affiliations with museums, field stations, non-profits, and publishing houses that give students practical experience.
+Opportunities for summer funding extends these connections into meaningful research and job opportunities.

 Place matters.
 The University of Utah is set in stunning natural beauty between the Wasatch Mountains and the Great Salt Lake.
 The EH program is housed in an historic building that provides community space, meeting rooms, student offices, and proximity to open space.

 I invite you to look around our website and see the great things our students and faculty are accomplishing.
 I would be glad to hear from you.